 Taught by a trained team of people who’ve been there, the program includes presentations, discussion and interactive exercises.
 Everything is confidential, and NAMI never recommends a specific medical therapy or treatment.

-If you are interested in a class, we encourage you to submit a completed registration form.
-If you are in crisis, please see our Crisis Resource page.
-If you are in need support, we would encourage you to attend one of our NAMI Connection Groups as well.
+If you are in need support, we would encourage you to attend one of our NAMI Connection Support Groups.

 What You’ll Gain

 NAMI Peer-to-Peer is a peer-directed program because we believe that no one can teach about mental health recovery like someone who has lived it.
 This course is not a map or instruction manual for life with a mental health condition.
 It is a valuable resource that helps participants uncover what living well looks like for them.
 With new knowledge, tools and support, people can better take charge of their lives an choices.

 “NAMI Peer-to-Peer has allowed me to take the focus off my illness and learn to balance it with the rest of my life.
 By engaging in recovery I am able to be more relaxed and productive both at work and home.”

 “It made me feel I was not alone in coping with mental illness.
 It gave me hope that I could recover and that my life would not always be filled with chaos, and it gave me positive role models to inspire me to strive for recuperation and success in life.”